-- (1) Even if a report is not a public interest disclosure, the University will not tolerate detrimental action being threatened or taken against a person involved in a report of wrongdoing.
-This includes the reporter, witnesses, the person the subject of the report, and investigators. - (2) A person who believes detrimental action is being threatened or taken against them should inform their contact officer. - (3) The contact officer should immediately inform the Chief Internal Audit Officer. - (4) The Chief Internal Audit Officer will consult with relevant University units, and obtain any advice they consider necessary, to evaluate the allegation. - (a) Relevant University units include Human Resources, Privacy and Cyber Security. - (5) The Chief Internal Audit Officer may decide to investigate the allegation.
-If so, they may appoint a person from within, or external to, the University to conduct it. - (6) If detrimental action is identified the University will take all reasonable steps to stop it and protect the person subject to it. - (7) The University may also take disciplinary action against any person found to be engaging in detrimental action.
+- (1) Even if a report is not a public interest disclosure, the Company and the University will not tolerate detrimental action being threatened or taken against a person involved in a report of wrongdoing.
+This includes the reporter, witnesses, the person the subject of the report, and investigators. - (2) A person who believes detrimental action is being threatened or taken against them should inform their contact officer. - (3) The contact officer should immediately inform the Chief Internal Audit Officer. - (4) The Chief Internal Audit Officer will consult with relevant Company and University units, and obtain any advice they consider necessary to evaluate the allegation. - (a) Relevant University units include Human Resources, Privacy and Cyber Security. - (5) The Chief Internal Audit Officer may decide to investigate the allegation.
+If so, they may appoint a person from within, or external to, the Company or the University to conduct it. - (6) If detrimental action is identified the Company and the University will take all reasonable steps to stop it and protect the person subject to it. - (7) The Company may also take disciplinary action against any person found to be engaging in detrimental action in accordance with the requirements and procedures of handling labor discipline in the Company's Internal Labor Rules.